 There are many therapies that have been reported helpful in dyslexia.
 To date, each therapeutic endeavor has been often poorly understood and thus incompletely explained.
-And the absence of a comprehensive theory sufficient to integrate all the many helpful therapies under a common "umbrella" has thus far resulted in a fragmented therapeutic approach.
-To make matters worse, since the efficacy of most of these varied therapies tends to refute the thinking-brain processing theories of dyslexia, there resulted defensive confusion and conflict rather than meaningful/comprehensive understanding and the best help possible.
+And the absence of a theory that can bring all the helpful therapies under a common "umbrella" together has thus far resulted in a fragmented therapeutic approach.
+To make matters worse, since the effectiveness of most of these varied therapies tends to refute the thinking-brain processing theories of dyslexia, conflict was created rather than resulting in unbiased meaningful/comprehensive understanding.

 Accordingly, the aim of this article is to provide readers with a simple unifying albeit highly summarized explanation as to how these varied therapies work.
 And as you will see, this explanation is completely compatible with Dr. Levinson's dynamic vector theory of dyslexic symptom formation: inner-ear related dysfunction vs. compensatory mechanisms.
-In other words, all the many and varied dyslexic symptoms and their respective intensities are resultants of a dynamic interplay of dysfunctioning inner-ear-related mechanisms on the one hand and adaptive compensatory functioning attempting to minimize this impairment on the other.
+In other words, all the many and varied dyslexic symptoms and their respective intensities are resultants of a dynamic combination of dysfunctioning inner-ear-related mechanisms on the one hand and compensating mechanisms attempting to minimize impairments on the other.
 Thus stress, anxiety, seasonal allergies, ear and sinus infections as well as any and all disorders impairing or destabilizing inner-ear functioning tend to maximize the intensity of symptom formation.
 By contrast, maturation, parental and educational support as well as favorable responses to a wide range of helpful therapies tend to minimize symptoms via compensatory functioning.

-Needless to say, this clinically based and derived dynamic view of inner-ear determined dyslexic symptom formation vs. therapeutic and natural compensation clearly highlights the prior traditionalist fallacy of defining this highly fluctuating four dimensional disorder as if it were merely a stationary two dimensional image fixed in stone, i.e., According to the mistaken traditional view, to be dyslexic one has to be two or more years behind peers or potential in reading.
-Being 1.9, 1.8, 1.7 etc. years behind doesn’t count.
-And being severely behind in the typical non-reading dyslexic symptoms (i.e., writing, spelling, math, memory, speech, etc.) didn’t count either.
+Needless to say, this clinically based and derived dynamic view of inner-ear determined dyslexic symptom formation with therapeutic and natural compensation clearly highlights the prior traditionalist fallacy of defining this highly fluctuating four dimensional disorder as if it were merely a simple two dimensional image fixed in stone.
+According to the mistaken traditional view, to be dyslexic, one had to be two or more years behind peers or potential in reading; being 1.9, 1.8, or 1.7 years behind wouldn’t count.
+And being severely behind in the typical non-reading dyslexic symptoms (i.e., writing, spelling, math, memory, speech, etc.) wouldn’t count, either.

-Hopefully the following clinically-based and observed understanding of helpful methods will significantly contribute to every dedicated professional's ultimate aim: to find and use the best possible multidisciplinary approach so as to maximize the help that can thus far be provided all dyslexics, young and old.
+Hopefully the following clinically-based and observed understanding of helpful methods will significantly contribute to every dedicated professional's ultimate aim: to find and use the best possible approach in order maximize the help that can be provided to all dyslexics, young and old.
 Dr. Levinson has little doubt that this ensuing holistic therapeutic force and synergy will inevitably lead to new and more effective therapeutic combinations.

-The first and only medical treatment for dyslexia resulted from Dr. Levinson's discovery that this disorder was of inner-ear or CVS origin.
-Since the antimotion-sickness and related medications were known to improve the balance/coordination/rhythmic and related vertigo and motion-sickness symptoms characterizing inner-ear dysfunction, it seemed reasonable for Dr. Levinson to anticipate that these very same medications might be helpful for also improving the remaining symptoms characterizing the dyslexia syndrome.
+The first and only medical treatment for dyslexia resulted from Dr. Levinson's discovery that this disorder was of inner-ear, or CVS, origin.
+Since the antimotion-sickness and related medications were known to improve the balance/coordination/rhythmic and related vertigo and motion-sickness symptoms characterizing inner-ear dysfunction, it seemed reasonable for Dr. Levinson to anticipate that these very same medications might be helpful for also improving many similar and related symptoms found characterizing the dyslexia syndrome.
 Fortunately for countless millions, this assumption was proven valid!

-As the many and varied case presentations demonstrate here as well as in Dr. Levinson's many prior clinical studies, the inner-ear or CVS enhancing medications proved significantly helpful as chemical fine-tuners for all the sensory-motor and related memory, cognitive, ADD and anxiety/mood functions characterizing dyslexia.
+As the many and varied case presentations demonstrate on this website as well as in Dr. Levinson's many prior clinical studies and books, the inner-ear or CVS enhancing medications proved significantly helpful as chemical fine-tuners for all the sensory-motor and related memory, cognitive, ADD and anxiety/mood functions characterizing dyslexia.
 In addition, the combined use of nutrients and other chemical substances geared towards enhancing normal and abnormal CNS signal transmission and processing added synergistic potency to the overall treatment plan.
-As a result, medical treatment now offers 75–85% of treated dyslexics new hope and help while facilitating more favorable responses to all the combined non-medical therapies utilized to date.
+As a result, medical treatment now offers more than 75–85% of treated dyslexics new hope and help while facilitating even greater favorable responses (~100%) to dyslexics provided with overlapping non-medical therapies.